Apple Announce New Beatles Museum – At 3 Savile Row

 Unlocking the Boys of Dungeon Lane Collage

-In what is turning into a major crowdsourced research project, fans from around the world have turned amateur detective and are contributing to a special Tumblr page set up by @bodl-gatefold.
+There’s also a cassette which includes the same collage as a fold-out print and, in what’s turning into a big crowdsourced research project, fans from around the world are turning amateur detective and contributing to a special “Collage” Tumblr page set up by @bodl-gatefold.

 The Tumblr page says: “We’re trying to source all the photos that went into this collage.
 If you think you’ve spotted one, send us an ask with a screenshot of the section where it appears, and a copy of the photo.
 The more info you can provide with your photo the better, but if you don’t know anything about where it was taken or even who’s in it, that’s find, send it!”

-Here’s the gatefold collage (click to enlarge):
+Here’s the collage (click the image to enlarge):

 There are many, many more great discoveries.